sivanminishira/mininet/AGENT_README.md

 ### What is An Agent?

-Agents is a subclass node that shares the same network namespace as the switch and the controller.
+AGENT is a subclass node that shares the same network namespace as the switch and the controller.
 Since it is a subclass to the node it can also connect by link to any other component in the network.

 ### How does it work?